Catering & Logistics Services

 Production support across China, from metropolitan studio complexes to remote mountain and desert locations.

-Here is how this works in practice.
-Catering logistics for film shoots in China navigates one of the world's most varied and regionally distinct food cultures.
-Chinese cuisine differs a lot by province — from Sichuan's fiery dishes to Cantonese dim sum, northern wheat-based cuisine, and Yunnan's unique flavours.
-Production catering must accommodate both Chinese and global crews preferences, with attention to regional food customs, strict food safety rules, and the logistical challenges of a vast country.
+Catering logistics for film shoots in China cover one of the world's most varied food cultures.
+Chinese food changes a lot by province, from Sichuan's fiery dishes to Cantonese dim sum, northern wheat-based meals, and Yunnan's unique flavours.
+Catering must suit both Chinese and global crews, so it needs care for regional food customs, strict safety rules, and the challenge of a vast country.

-Here is the short of it.
-We connect you with Chinese catering logistics pros who know the local production scene, from major studio complexes like Hengdian and Qingdao to remote locations in Yunnan, Inner Mongolia, or the Gobi Desert.
-Our network has providers skilled in managing bilingual catering operations that satisfy both domestic and global crews expectations.
+We connect you with Chinese catering logistics pros who know the local scene.
+Their reach runs from major studio complexes like Hengdian and Qingdao to remote sites in Yunnan, Inner Mongolia, or the Gobi Desert.
+Our network has providers skilled at bilingual catering that meets what both domestic and global crews expect.

 ACT 01